Atomistic theory of twist-angle dependent intralayer and interlayer exciton properties in twisted bilayer materials: Results

-\textbf{Intralayer excitons.} Figure~\ref{fig1} compares the computed optical conductivity from low-energy intralayer excitons in twisted WS$_2$/WSe$_2$ to the measured reflection contrast spectrum~\cite{Jinobservation2019} for a range of twist angles.
+Figure~\ref{fig1} compares the computed optical conductivity from low-energy intralayer excitons in twisted WS$_2$/WSe$_2$ to the measured reflection contrast spectrum~\cite{Jinobservation2019} for a range of twist angles.
 Low-energy intralayer excitons are localized in the WSe$_2$ layer and this allows us to consider only the relaxed WSe$_2$ layer in the BSE calculation, see Methods for details.
-As the twist angle is reduced, the computed spectra exhibit several significant changes: (i) at twist angles below $\sim 2^\circ$, the spectrum exhibits three peaks (labelled I, II, and III) in the low-energy region, (ii) the spectral weight contained in the additional peaks II and III increases at small twist angles relative to the spectral weight in peak I, and (iii) the energy separation between peaks I and II and between peaks I and III shrinks as the twist angle is reduced, as shown in Fig.~\ref{fig1b}.
+As the twist angle is reduced, the computed spectra exhibit several significant changes: (i) at twist angles below $\sim 2^\circ$, the spectrum exhibits three peaks (labelled I, II, and III) in the low-energy region, (ii) the spectral weight contained in the additional peaks II and III increases at small twist angles relative to the spectral weight in peak I, and (iii) the energy separation between peaks I and II and between peaks I and III shrinks as the twist angle is reduced, as shown in Fig.~\ref{fig2}.
 These findings are in qualitative agreement with the experimental observations.
 In particular, the peak separations at small twist angles agree within a few meV.
 However, our approach underestimates the spectral weight contained in peak II.

 Figure~\ref{fig1}(a) also shows the exciton wavefunctions of the two lowest-energy intralayer excitons for a fixed hole position at the center of the home unit cell.
 For all twist angles, the lowest-energy intralayer exciton has a hydrogenic 1s character.
 Near a twist angle of zero degree, however, the distribution of the electron around the hole becomes elliptical.
-In contrast, the wavefunction of the next exciton state undergoes significant changes as the twist angle is reduced.
-At a large twist angle, the wavefunction exhibits a hydrogenic 2p-like character, very similar to that of monolayer WSe$_{2}$.
-At intermediate twist angles (near $2^{\circ}$), it resembles a 1s state.
-At small twist angles, the electron distribution has a node at the location of the hole.
+In contrast, the character of the exciton which produces the second peak undergoes several qualitative changes as the twist angle is reduced.
+For the largest twist angle (e.g., 16$^\circ$), the second peak is produced by a 2p hydrogenic state.
+At intermediate twist angles (5.7$^\circ$ and 4.7$^\circ$), the peak is instead generated by an exciton with mixed 2s and 2p character.
+At intermediate twist angles (e.g., 2.2 $^\circ$), the wavefunction associated with the second peak looks similar to the lowest-energy 1s state.
+We interpret this as a folded finite-momentum state.
+Finally, at very small twist angles (e.g., 0.4$^\circ$), the state producing the second peak again has a 2p-like character.
+The full evolution of the spectrum of all low-energy excitons is shown in the SI, Sec.~H.

 This evolution of the character of the intralayer exciton as function of twist angle is a consequence of the interplay between electron-hole interactions and the moiré potential: at large twist angles, the moiré potential is negligibly small and the exciton properties are determined by electron-hole interactions which only depend on the relative distance between electron and hole.
 At small twist angles, the moiré potential is large and determines the region where the exciton localizes.